Being a SEMA approved racking inspector means maintaining high standards, but what exactly are those standards?

 How Do Businesses Respond to a SEMA Approved Inspector Performing a Warehouse Racking Inspection?

-Some of the people we visit are having their first ever SEMA approved racking inspection.
+Some of the people we visit are having their first ever racking inspection from a SEMA approved inspector.
 This is surprising, considering that HSE recommends a racking inspection from SEMA approved inspector at least once a year, though it makes more sense when you consider the general confusion British businesses sometimes feel towards health and safety.
-According to a study by HSE in 2015, 72 per cent of business owners surveyed claimed that they felt keeping up with new HSE regulations was a burden.
+According to a study by HSE in 2015 404, 72 per cent of business owners surveyed claimed that they felt keeping up with new HSE regulations was a burden.

 In the 2015 survey, 58 per cent of businesses said that their perception of HSE had changed for the better after a visit from HSE compared with just two per cent who claimed it had changed for the worse.
 This is certainly something which we see at Storage Equipment Experts.
 After a visit from a SEMA approved racking inspector — a racking inspection expert — many businesses have a much more positive attitude towards health and safety.